masesgroup/JCOBridge-Examples/README.md

 ## The Short way

-to explore the examples you need to perform the following steps:
+To explore the examples you need to perform the following steps:
 1. Download the last trial release from this [link](https://www.jcobridge.com/wpdownloads/)
 2. Install it following the wizard
 3. Clone this repository